 The purple gang was also rumored to have used Grousehaven Lodge which was built by auto magnate Harry Jewett which is currently part of the Rifle River Recreation Area. you can read the interesting story of Grousehaven HERE

 There were also Ties to the J G Schemm Brewery in Saginaw.
 After the repeal of Prohibition, a group of investors from Detroit tried to get a license to brew beer at the old brewery.
 The state would not issue them a license, because of suspected connection to the Purple Gang. you can read about the brewery HERE

-If you love reading about odd and strange Michigan history Lost In Michigan books are available on Amazon HERE
+If you love reading about odd and strange Michigan history Lost In Michigan books are available HERE

 I hope you will subscribe to email updates since facebook prioritizes your friends a family they will not show you many of my posts, I promise I won’t email you a bunch of junk email, it’s only an email to notify you of a new post which will be two or three times a week.